Skip to main content

 2. Cells in the tax lines

-For the cells in the tax lines, in the “Cashflow” view, you will not see the pending value, only the actual and the goal (in past or current months); or the forecast and the goal (in future months).
+For the cells in the tax lines, in the “Cashflow” view, you will not see the pending value, only the result and the foreseen (in past or current months); or the foreseen and the goal (in future months).
 In this case, the movements have no status, because the past is considered paid, and the future, is pending.

 A special case to consider is duplicate payments, which can occur when reconciling bank transactions.
 In these cases, you can check the “Do not post” box to indicate that a payment already exists in the treasury and avoid duplicate entries.